 As far as we at Pension Life know, there are very few instances of scammers being jailed.
 Known pension scammers are still out there on the streets, having scammed hundreds/thousands of victims out of their pensions and are in the process of scamming hundreds more every week.
 The same old same old worthless “investments” are still being peddled and nothing is being done to clean up this toxic trade which obliterates so many pensions collected over years of work in the hope of a secure retirement.

 No.4 Toxic UCIS’ to be investigated and “toxic” warnings to be issued

 The FCA will not allow regulated advisers to sell Unregulated Collective Investment Schemes (UCIS) to anyone other than professional investors.
 The selling of them by unregulated advisers is actionable by the FCA.
 The FCA does issue warnings about schemes such as these but their followers are only people working within the financial investment industry and it is only after the investments are made that many of the public become aware of these toxic investments.
 The general public would not be familiar with the FCA and what it does – as only the industry looks at their website, generally.

-Pension Life would suggest that the FCA reach out to the public and ensure that toxic investments are publicly named and shamed through mainstream media.
+Pension Life would suggest that the FCA reaches out to the public and ensure that toxic investments are publicly named and shamed through mainstream media.
 The problem is that neither the regulators nor the police authorities do anything to stop known high-risk “dodgy” UCIS’ – let alone blatant investment scams.
 This is especially true of funds such as Blackmore Global and Trafalgar Multi Asset Fund.

 No.5 Sanctions for ceding providers who handed over thousands of pensions in a negligent/box-ticking fashion.